The Day of the Dead is celebrated in Mexico and Other Parts of Latin America as a Celebration of Life

 By Kim Marquez • firstname.lastname@example.org

-Day of the Dead is a celebration filled with dancing, wearing colorful costumes, eating favorite foods, and celebrating life.
-Hundreds of years ago in Mexico the native peoples who lived there had a celebration for the dead.
+Day of the Dead, also known as Día de Muertos, is a Mexican holiday celebration filled with dancing, wearing colorful costumes, eating favorite foods, and celebrating life.
+Although customs differ based on the culture of the region in which the celebration takes place, countless communities celebrate this event.
+Hundreds of years ago in Mexico, the native peoples who lived there had a celebration for the dead.
 They believed that spirits of their dead relatives returned to earth once a year to visit with them.

 The festival is celebrated every year for two days, on November 1 and 2.
 It is a festival known as Dia De los Muertos.
 This day is important to people who are from Mexico, Central and South America, Spain, and the Philippines, and in parts of the United States.
 These two days are celebrated to honor and remember loved ones who have passed on.